ABC Me: 2009: Launch of ABC3

-On 4 December 2009 at 5pm, the hour-long Countdown to 3 special was broadcast on the channel and was simulcast on ABC1.
+On 4 December 2009 at 5pm, the hour-long Countdown to 3 special was broadcast on the channel and was simulcast on ABC TV.
 It featured special performances from Australian artists Cassie Davis and Short Stack, an introduction to various ABC3 presenters and shows and the station's launch around 6pm by then-Prime Minister Kevin Rudd.

 In April 2011, James Elmer joined as co-host of Studio 3 along with Tremills and Lobo.
 On 4 December 2011, the winners from the MeOn3 contest were revealed as Alfie Gledhill and Olivia Phyland.
 On 14 September 2012, Alfie left Studio 3 to pursue acting dreams.
 In October 2012, Comedian Khaled Khalafala joined Studio 3, and stayed with the crew until early 2013 before leaving.
 Tim Matthews, Grace Koh and Ivy Latimer later joined Elmer and Phyland in July 2014 after winning the 3 Factor competition.

 2014: Budget cuts, ABC Me

 In late 2014, the Abbott government announced an ABC funding cut of 4.6% over five years.
 To adapt, ABC3 quietly revised its Australian content quota from 50% to 25%, and slashed the amount of new episodes commissioned for original programs like Nowhere Boys and Ready For This.

 In August 2016, it was announced that ABC3 would change its name to ABC Me on 19 September 2016, as more children watched television on a mobile device.
 The rebranded channel is reported to be "designed to reflect and celebrate the lives, interests and diversity of young Australians" and will increase its focus to primary school children.
 To mark the rebrand, ABC Me teamed up with 16-year-old singer Angel Tairua to record a new song "Unique (Me2U)", which became the channel's theme music.

 In June 2020, many of the ABC Me staff in Melbourne lost their jobs after redundancies at the ABC were announced.
 The network was then broadcast without any presenters.